zilexa/Homeserver/filesystem/README.md

   - The first should contain the path of your cache SSD and all data disks (or the path of your raid1 pool) seperated with `:`, mounting them to `/mnt/pool`.
     - the paths to your ssd and disks should be identical to the mount points of those physical disks, as configured
   - The second is identical except without the SSD and a different mount path: `mnt/pool-archive`.
 This second pool will only be used to periodically offload data from the SSD to the data disks.
-- For Raid1 combined with SSD cache: your mergerfs mounts should only have 2 items, the SSD path and the Raid1 path (/mnt/disks/raid1).
+- For Raid1 with MergerFS SSD cache: you only need the first MergerFS line, with the SSD path and the Raid1 path (/mnt/disks/raid1).

 #### MergerFS Notes
 - The long list of arguments have carefully been chosen for this Tiered Caching setup.
 They are documented here.
 No need to change unless you know what you are doing.